The value driven by your experiences

 We report Incremental Revenue for experiences that meet the following criteria:

-1. Had a control at some point in the past - We cannot include experiences that were launched at 100% exposure in the revenue calculations because we need a control group to make a comparison with the variation
+1. Had a control group at some point in the past: We can’t include experiences that were launched at 100% exposure in the revenue calculations because we need a control group to make a comparison with the variation

-2. RPV goal - We use RPV to compute incremental revenue
+2. RPV goal: We use Revenue Per Visitor (RPV) to compute incremental revenue.

-4. Been live for a minimum of seven days - To report revenue, with the highest level of confidence, we require an experience to have been live for at least seven days.
-This ensures that enough data has been calculated to mitigate against short term seasonal effects that could be misleading when reporting on revenue
+4. Been live for a minimum of seven days: To report revenue, with the highest level of confidence, we require an experience to have been live for at least seven days.
+This ensures that enough data has been gathered to mitigate short-term seasonal effects that could be misleading when reporting on revenue.

-What happens when I change the experience from a split test to 100% allocation?
+What happens when I change the experience from a split test to a 100% allocation?

 As mentioned in the previous question, we can’t report Incremental Revenue for experiences launched at 100%.
 But what happens when you change the allocation from, for example, 20/80 or 50/50 to 100?
 In this scenario, we will freeze the measured RPV, but we keep counting the new visitors in the variation and count them towards the incremental totals.